Non-Musculoskeletal

 trial.
 SETTING: Medical hospital.
 PATIENTS: Eleven adult men and women

-RESULTS: The use of SMT resulted in pain relief after 1-9 (avg.
-3.8) days
+weekly.
+MAIN RESULTS: The use of SMT resulted in pain relief after 1-9

-and clinical remission an average of 10 days earlier than traditional
+(avg.
+3.8) days and clinical remission an average of 10 days earlier than

-gastrointestinal problems who report some relief of their symptoms after
+patients with gastrointestinal problems who report some relief of their